 In 2008-2009 a 643-seat theater was completed and opened at the Devon Farm campus, providing an exciting venue for the visual and performing arts as well as a gathering place for assemblies and programs.
 The school worked with Dr. Rich Milner, Ensworth's first Scholar-in-Residence, as he worked with students, faculty, and parents to enhance the efforts of the Diversity Council.
 High School students and faculty traveled to Peru, and faculty began the groundwork in Kenya, Africa, for service learning opportunities in the future.
 A new athletic center for the Red Gables campus was completed in spring 2011, and the fourth and final Cornerstone Class graduated from the high school.

 Ensworth began the 2011-2012 school year with 1,053 students representing 48 zip codes and a faculty-staff of 200.
-There are 628 students in Grades P1-8 and 425 students in Grades 9-12.
 The school's first exchange student, a junior from China, attended Ensworth.
 In January 2013, an Aquatics program was initiated with the opening of the Natatorium on the High School campus.
-David J. Braemer as the seventh Head of School as the 2012- 2013 school year gets underway with an expanded fifth grade program and a total enrollment of 1,072 students representing 48 zip codes.
+David J. Braemer begins his second year as Head of School as the 2013-2014 school year gets underway with an expanded fifth grade program and a total enrollment of 1,072 students representing 48 zip codes.